 1. Pat Cipollone Took a Sharp Stance Against the Impeachment Process Early On & Decided That the White House Would Not Comply With Requests For Documents

-On October 8, 2019, Pat Cipollone sent a letter to House Democrats, including Speaker Nancy Pelosi, explaining that the White House would not cooperate with the impeachment inquiry.
+Cipollone sent a letter to House Democrats in October 2019 explaining that the White House would not cooperate with the impeachment inquiry.
 This meant that the White House would not comply with document requests or agree to testify before lawmakers.

 Cipollone accused the Democrats of orchestrating an effort to “overturn the results of the 2016 election and deprive the American people of the President they have freely chosen.
 Many Democrats now apparently view impeachment not only as a means to undo the democratic results of the last election, but as a strategy to influence the next election, which is barely more than a year away.”